demichie/OpenPDAC-12/applications/utilities/topoGridNew/README.md

 ## 3. Merging Displacements and Areas

-- **Objective**: Combine the interpolated values from mesh points at $z = 0$ with the fixed displacements and areas associated with the centers of the top-face boundary.
+- **Objective**: Combine the interpolated values from mesh points at $z = 0$ with the fixed displacements and areas associated with the centers of faces of the top boundary.

 - **Procedure**:
-  1. Prescribed vertical displacements ($\Delta z_{\text{top}}$) and areas are assigned to the top-face centers, typically based on the maximum topography height.
+  1. Prescribed vertical displacements ($\Delta z_{\text{top}}$) are assigned to the top-face centers, typically based on the maximum topography height.
+The areas are computed from the code.
-  2. Combine these top-face values with the $z = 0$ mesh-point values to form a single global list:
+  2. Combine these top-face values with the $z = 0$ point values to form a single global list:
      - $\Delta z_{\text{global}}$: Merged list of vertical displacements.
      - $\text{Area}_{\text{global}}$: Merged list of areas.